Money purchase annual allowance

 The MPAA only applies to money purchase contributions being made.
-So it is still possible for an individual to accrue benefits in a defined benefits (including final salary) scheme up to the current standard annual allowance of £40,000, but taking into account any money purchase contributions that will be counted against the MPAA as detailed above.
-If the money purchase contributions exceed the MPAA then an ‘alternative annual allowance’ (the standard annual allowance minus the MPAA) plus any carry forward will apply to any defined benefits accrual.
-For the 2017/18 tax year, the alternative annual allowance will be £36,000 pa (£40,000 less a £4,000 MPAA) or a lesser amount if the tapered annual allowance also applies to the individual in a tax year.
+So it is still possible for an individual to accrue benefits in a defined benefits scheme up to the current full annual allowance of £40,000, but taking into account any money purchase contributions that will be counted against the MPAA as detailed above.
+If the money purchase contributions exceed the MPAA then an ‘alternative annual allowance’ (the full annual allowance minus the MPAA) plus any carry forward will apply to any defined benefits accrual.
+From the 2017/18 tax year, the alternative annual allowance will be £36,000 pa (£40,000 less a £4,000 MPAA) or a lesser amount if the tapered annual allowance also applies to the individual in a tax year.
 See What if the tapered annual allowance applies as well as the MPAA? for more information.

 - Employer pays monthly contributions of £1,000 on the 1st of each month.